Revolutionizing Ophthalmic Surgical Education with Virtual Reality

 Finally, Rustin, could you tell us how you’ve personally seen this technology improve training outcomes?

 Rustin: Of course.
-I recently returned from a trip to Chennai and Delhi, India, where I demoed the Fidelis Simulator with several groups of surgeons.
-The reaction was fantastic – surgeons, Eye Care Professionals and their staff are excited about the impact this could have.
+On a trip to Chennai and Delhi, India, I demoed the Fidelis Simulator with several groups of surgeons, and the reaction was fantastic!
+Surgeons, Eye Care Professionals and their staff are excited about the impact.

-We already know surgical simulators can benefit and improve performance in the OR.
-One study of 18 novice surgeons with fewer than 75 independent surgeries performed showed a 38% improvement in OSACSS rating scale.1 But the best thing is actually getting to see this VR Simulator in action, knowing that with each training session, we’re taking another step toward helping every person see brilliantly.
+We know surgical simulators can benefit and improve performance in the OR.
+A study of surgeons with fewer than 75 independent surgeries performed showed a 38% improvement in OSACSS rating scale.1 But the best thing is actually getting to see this VR Simulator in action, knowing that with each training session, we’re taking another step toward helping every person see brilliantly.

 GLB-FVR-2200001